gianlucag/TinyPHP/docs/README.md

 ### SetLanguage

 Set the language to a specific one.
 If not present in the language list, the default is used (see config object).
-If the language is not passed, it auto detects the client language.

 ```php
 Dictionary::SetLanguage("it");